 Yes, you need to enter ICAO specific information about your aircraft by going to MORE > AIRCRAFT.
-Tap the blue (i) button next your aircraft entry to fill in the ICAO information.
+Tap on the aircraft you want to edit then scroll down to the Filing section.
 Below are common selections used for GA operations:

 ICAO Equipment: Select the avionics on board, the most common selections are: